 Integrated NoSQL provides flexibility.
 Another MapR advantage is its integrated, enterprise-grade NoSQL database, which handles their structured, interactive data requirements.
 “We are able to provide customers with access to structured and unstructured data.
 For example, one customer wants POS scanner data.
-We can ingest this data into the cluster and provide near-real-time analytical dashboards on top of MapR-DB.
+We can ingest this data into the cluster and provide near-real-time analytical dashboards on top of MapR Database.
 We want to expand in different ways, for whatever devices the end user will have,” says Whitfield.

 Unmatched performance.
 MapR was also chosen because of its superior performance and compression.
 “The MapR file system is the fastest file system on the planet,” explains Grone.
 “Now we’re being asked to collect data from thousands of data sources, aggregate it and turn it around on a daily or even nearreal-time basis.
 The MapR platform running on our Cisco hardware has allowed us to meet that demand.”

 Simply stated, “We use less hardware and get better performance with MapR.
 We would have had to spend a lot more money if we chose a MapR competitor,” says Whitfield.

 Disaster recovery capabilities critical.
 High availability was another critical factor for MSA.
 “We run and manage and operate 2 data centers, and so having the ability to fail over between them is a critical criteria for us.
 With our new infrastructure on Cisco and MapR we really feel that we can grow into the petabyte scale with no limitations,” explains Herleman.